Repülőgépgyár Levente II

 The Repülőgépgyár Levente series is a Hungarian two-seat trainer and liaison aircraft from World War II.
-Thanks to their simple, easy-to-repair design, despite its seemingly rudimentary appearance, they were well-suited to army co-operation and liaison tasks, and Levente IIs withstood damage well, thus they could survive the fire of contemporary aircraft such as the Lavochkin La-5 and Ilyushin Il-2.
+Thanks to the simple, easy-to-repair design, despite the seemingly rudimentary appearance, the type was well suited to army co-operation and liaison tasks, and Levente IIs withstood damage well, thus they could survive the fire of contemporary aircraft such as the Lavochkin La-5 and Ilyushin Il-2.

 Design and development

 Two prototypes, designed by András Fábián, (Fábián András) were built in Magyar Waggon - és Gépgyár Rt.
 (Hungarian Wagon and Machine Factory; one of the few big corporations of the time) in Győr.
-However, a tender was placed by the air forces with the profile change of the MWG, and production rights were eventually given to the Uhry brothers' factory (originally a small private vehicle body manufacturer, which later expanded rapidly and become a very successful competitor of elder corporations).
+However, a tender was placed by the air forces with the profile change of the MWG, and production rights were eventually granted to the Uhry brothers' factory (originally a small private vehicle body manufacturer, which later expanded rapidly and become a very successful competitor to elder corporations).
 The parasol-wing, open-cockpit tandem two-seat primary trainer Levente I prototype flew in October 1940.
-A second airframe has been built in order to improve the flying characteristics at low altitudes.
+A second airframe was built in order to improve the flying characteristics at low altitudes.
 A slightly modified military version of the aircraft was named the Levente II.

 The aircraft's wing has an elliptical planform, the pine wood structure was covered with canvas significantly saving on materials important in the war.
 The body was made of cheap CrMo steel pipes with some wire reinforcements and almost 3/4 of the surface is covered with canvas, reinforced with wooden elements in the most critical places.
 This design has also been helpful in fixing minor damage that usually occurs during training flights.

 In 1942, the Uhri Testvérek Autókarosszéria - és Járműgyár Kft.
 (Uhry Brothers Car-body and Vehicle factory Ltd.) launched a new company, Repülőgépgyár Rt. (roughly meaning Aeroplane factory jsc.) at Csepel island off the Danube, south of Budapest; renting the airfield and factory halls from Weiss Manféd Rt.
 The Levente II was being series produced, but the plant also repaired Bü 131s, Bü 181s and built other Hungarian prototype aircraft.
 This idea was confirmed by the experience of war.
-Due to the Strategic bombing and the lack of parts production was slow, and only 86 plane were completed out of 140 ordered batch.
+Due to the Strategic bombing and the lack of parts production was slow, and only 86 planes were completed out of a batch of 140 ordered.